-A day before the CEO of Facebook, Mark Zuckerberg, was scheduled to address the Congress regarding the scandal; Cambridge Analytica had published its own version of the events that, unsurprisingly, made the activities of the tech firm appear in a legal light.
+A day before the CEO of Facebook, Mark Zuckerberg, was scheduled to address Congress regarding the scandal, Cambridge Analytica had published its own version of the events that, unsurprisingly, made the activities of the tech firm appear in a legal light.
 For its part, when the chief executive began answering questions on Capitol Hill yesterday, the social media site released a tool to allow users to check if their data had been assessed by the tech company.
-At his return before the Congress for a second time, Zuckerberg revealed that he was among the victims whose data was accessed by Cambridge Analytica.
+At his return before Congress for a second time, Zuckerberg revealed that he was among the victims whose data was accessed by Cambridge Analytica.

 A press release by Cambridge Analytica read, “The Board has announced today that Dr Alexander Tayler has stepped down as acting CEO of Cambridge Analytica and will resume his former position as Chief Data Officer in order to focus on the various technical investigations and inquiries.
 We would like to thank Dr Tayler for his service in what has been a challenging time for the company.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free